 Prior to initiating any field activities, subsurface features and infrastructures will be located and marked-out to clear proposed drilling locations.
 Utility clearance will be conducted in two stages.
 Stage one will be conducted by public utility companies through the Dig Safely New York hotline to assess the Site area.
 Stage two will be conducted by a private utility locating company to clear proposed drilling locations.
-Following the completion of the OU-3 scope of work, soil boring locations will be surveyed by a New York State Professional Surveyor to determine exact location and elevation.
+Following the completion of the OU-2 scope of work, soil boring and groundwater monitoring well locations will be surveyed by a New York State Professional Surveyor to determine exact location and elevation.
+Note that to the extent possible, utility clearance and survey activities will be coordinated and conducted simultaneously with the execution of the OU-3 RI.

-3.5 OU-3 Aerial Deposition Remedial Investigation
+3.5 OU-2 (Off-site Subsurface/Groundwater) Remedial Investigation

-3.5.1 OU-3 Soil Investigation
+3.5.1 OU-2 Subsurface Investigation